 To this end, Enagás has an Investor Relations Area, to permanently deal with enquiries or suggestions from analysts and institutional investors, professionals or qualified persons, rating agencies, bondholders, as well as those from socially responsible investors (SRI), by providing a telephone number and email address for this purpose.
 Shareholders, investors and analysts can avail themselves of full and updated information via the following channels: the Investor Relations Department and the Shareholder Information Office.

-As stipulated in article 5 of the Rules and Regulations of the Organisation and Functioning of the Board of Directors of Enagás, the Board shall adopt and execute all acts and measures required to ensure transparency of the company with regard to the financial markets, uphold the proper formation of prices for the company's and its subsidiaries' shares, and perform all functions attending the company's status as a listed company pursuant to current laws and regulations.
+As stipulated in article 5 of the Regulations of the Organisation and Functioning of the Board of Directors of Enagás, the Board shall adopt and execute all acts and measures required to ensure transparency of the company with regard to the financial markets, uphold the proper formation of prices for the company's and its subsidiaries' shares, and perform all functions attending the company's status as a listed company pursuant to current laws and regulations.

-Last, likewise, article 7 section f) of the Enagás Rules and Regulations of the Organisation and Functioning of the Audit and Compliance Committee, this Committee is responsible for assessing compliance with the Internal Code of Conduct in Matters Relating to Securities Markets, the company's governance regulations in general, and making the proposals necessary for their improvement.
+Finally, article 7 of the Regulations of the Audit and Compliance Committee of Enagás, establishes that this Committee is responsible for assessing compliance with the Internal Code of Conduct in matters relating to securities markets, the company's governance regulations in general, and making the proposals necessary for their improvement.
 In fulfilling this duty, the Audit and Compliance Committee liaises with the Appointments, Remuneration and CSR Committee in considering company Directors' and managers' compliance with the Code.